handsontable/handsontable/docs/content/guides/columns/column-filter.md

 **The filter menu is part of the column menu.**

+- Made of two parts: "filter by condition" and "filter by value"
 - Filter lives in the [column menu], so you need to enable it first
 - After filtering the data is trimming.
 - Filtering and sorting don’t work with nested rows.
 We are mentioning this in our documentation: